john4ster/MedicML/README.md

 - Extra characters such as commas, periods, and apostrophes were removed, as they do not provide much extra information for the models

 ### Metrics
-Since we wanted to work with the model's top labels, we decided to make 2 labels for evaluating the models:
+Since we wanted to work with the model's top labels, we decided to make 2 metrics for evaluating the models:
 - Correctness Accuracy: How many times the model assigned the highest probability to the correct label
 - Inclusion Accuracy: How many times the model includes the correct label somewhere in its top k labels, in this case we used k = 3